Deltares/ddlpy/README.md

 # ddlpy

-(D)ata (D)istributie (L)aag is a service from Rijkswaterstaat for distributing water quantity data.
-This package provides an API for Python.
+(D)ata (D)istributie (L)aag is a service from Rijkswaterstaat for distributing water quantity data, more information is available at https://rijkswaterstaatdata.nl/waterdata.
+This package provides an API for Python and includes easy filtering of available data and stations, convenient conversion to pandas and xarray objects, automatic chunking of large data requests, error handling and much more nifty features.
 See also https://github.com/wstolte/rwsapi for the R API.

 # Install